metaplex-foundation/docs/docs/candy-machine-v2/03-preparing-assets.md

 ended at: Thu Mar 10 2022 15:33:36 GMT+0000 (Greenwich Mean Time). time taken: 00:00:00
 ```

-As soon as your assets are verifyed, you are ready to create your Candy Machine.
+As soon as your assets are verified, you are ready to create your Candy Machine.